api-evangelist/aws/README.md

 # AWS API Postman Collections
 This is an assortment of Postman collections for the AWS APIs.

+- [Auto Scaling](auto-scaling/README.md) - A Postman collection for the AWS Auto Scaling API.
 - [Certificate Manager](certificate-manager/README.md) - A Postman collection for the AWS Certificate Manager API.
 - [CloudWatch](cloudwatch/README.md) - A Postman collection for the AWS CloudWatch API.
 - [EC2](ec2/README.md) - A Postman collection for the AWS EC2 API.